Mendasp/NS2Plus/README.md

 	- Fixed bug where out of relevancy entities taking damage were causing script errors.
 	- Fixed bug where stats wouldn't reset properly on sv_reset.
 	- Added infestation radius to Cyst dropping.
+	- Rewritten minimal nameplates and friends highlighting in a more forward-compatible manner.

 - 05/04/2014 (Build 264):
 	- Added server-confirmed hitsounds.